greggman/webgl-lint/README.md

   Most WebGL programs expect all shaders to compile and all programs to link but often programmers don't check for errors.
-While it's likely they'd get an error about a bad program further in their code at that point it's likely too late to tell them it's because the program didn't compile or link.
-Instead the message will just be some like "no valid program in use".
+While it's likely they'd get an error about a bad program further in their code, at that point it's likely too late to tell them it's because the program didn't compile or link.
+Instead the message will just be something like "no valid program in use".

-  If you're working on a project that expects shaders to fail to compile and/or programs ot link you can see this to `false`.
+  If you're working on a project that expects shaders to fail to compile and/or programs to link you can set this to `false`.

 * `warnUndefinedUniforms`: (default: true)